MXchuck/mxMinecraft_paper_2022/docs/MODS.md

 ### Morning Join (Data)
 > Author: Chuck <br />
-> When a player joins the server, if they are the only player on and its night, the server will advance time to the next morning.
+> If no one is connected to the server and it is night time when a player joins, the server will advance time to the next morning.

 ### mxMinecraft (Resource)
 > Author: Chuck <br />